coreeng/core-platform-docs/content/cecg-idp/app/reference-app.md

 environments for functional and non-functional testing.

 {{% notice note %}}
-If you have forked the reference app, you need to manually enable the workflows in your forked repository.
-To do this, go to your repository on GitHub,click on the 'Actions' tab and click on 'I understand my workflows, go ahead and enable them'.
+If you have forked the reference app, then:

+* You need to manually enable the workflows in your forked repository.
+To do this, navigate to your repository on GitHub.
+Click on the 'Actions' tab.
+If you see a notice about workflow permissions, click on 'I understand my workflows, go ahead and enable them'.

+* In the Makefile of your repository, change the `tenant_name` variable to match the name of the tenancy you created."
 {{% /notice %}}

 ## Merge the PR